Purple Tuesday celebrates another year on the 12th of November, 2019

 How to be even more relevant

-Purple Tuesday focuses on the wider range of disabled customers.
-This can in my view dilute the message.
+Purple Tuesday focuses on a wider range of disabled customers.
+This can, in my view, dilute the message.

-To have real impact, you need to get under the customers skin.
+You need to get under the customer’s skin to have a real impact.
 Behave in a way that shows that you really understand them.

 There are awareness days dedicated to each individual disability throughout the year.